MarinHure/RFID_Predictive_Modelling/README.md

 - `notebooks/`: Includes Jupyter notebooks for various project phases, including data preprocessing, anomaly detection, and predictive modeling.

-- `requirements.txt`: Lists the required Python libraries and dependencies for running the project.

 ## Contributions and Feedback